aminem0/dwc-owl-rdf/README.md

 The query is a simple SPARQL query with regex-based pattern searching of the `dwc:occurrenceRemarks` entry.
 However, given that the study occurred in Japan, it is entirely possible that the researchers could have chosen the term `雄花` instead of `male` to define the sex of the flower.
 In this case, regexing becomes much more complicated for additional reasons.
 For example, would the researcher consider the kanji `雄花` or hiragana `ゆうか`?
 Would he consider the literal term `male` or a symbol such as `♂`?

-Note that this notion is quite real, as the previously seen Colombia bird ring dataset provided bird sex as the Spanish `Macho` and `Hembre`.
+Note that this notion is quite real, as the previously seen Colombia bird ring dataset provided bird sex as the Spanish `Macho` and `Hembra`.
 Likewise, the capitalization of `Macho` means that unless come form of string manipulation is employed, `Macho` will not be considered the same as `macho`.

 On the other hand, the SPARQL query that is based on the DWC-OWL ontology is a bit more verbose, but is much more concise and consists of: